Armada (company)

-Armada is an American manufacturer of skis, poles, technical outerwear and skiing-related softgoods, based in Park City, Utah with a European office in Innsbruck, Austria.
+Armada is an American manufacturer of skis, ski boots, poles, technical outerwear and skiing-related softgoods, based in Park City, Utah with a European office in Innsbruck, Austria.
 The company's products are sold in over forty countries worldwide through wholly owned subsidiaries and distributors.

 History

 Armada was founded in 2002 by a group of professional skiers and the ski and snowboard photographer Chris O'Connell, with backing from British venture capitalists.
-Its founding team of owner-riders consisted of Tanner Hall, the late JP Auclair, JF Cusson, Julien Regnier, and Boyd Easley.
+Its founding team of owner-riders consisted of Tanner Hall, the late JP Auclair, JF Cusson, Julien Regnier, Eric Iberg and Boyd Easley.
 They launched with 2 freestyle skis, the AR5 and ARV.

 Armada moved in 2014 from the founding home base of Costa Mesa to Park City, Utah.
 Erik Snyder, former CEO of Armada was quoted saying "The combination of Utah's business environment and abundance of world-class skiing make Summit County the ideal home for Armada's future."

 On March 29, 2017, Armada was acquired by Finnish winter sports conglomerate Amer Sports for $4.1 million.